harsha22/TennisGame/README.md

   Given a string input the program calculates the score and stores it.
 The user can then, retrieve the score at any point of the string.

-  Input String : DFFDF
+  Input String : 12212
-                    D, here, represents a points scored by player 'D' and F represents the points scored by player 'F'.
+                    1, here, represents a points scored by player 1 and 2 represents the points scored by player 2.

   Task Assignment:
             Harish : Getter Method